floooh/oryol/code/Modules/Gfx/README.md

 Gfx::Setup(GfxSetup::Window(400, 300, "Oryol Clear Sample"));
 ...

-// in each invokation of App::OnRunning(), a single frame is rendered:
+// in each invocation of App::OnRunning(), a single frame is rendered:
 // - need to apply a render target (default render target in this case)
 // - clear the render target to black
 // - commit the rendered frame